adbayb/poc-cross-framework-component/README.md

 ## 🤔 Motivation

-This repository aims to experiment several approaches to foster cross framework component usage.
+This repository aims to experiment several approaches to implement cross framework components.

 <br>